MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-admin-premium-purchase.md

 # How to purchase Power BI Premium

-This article describes how to purchase Power BI Premium capacity for your organization.
-The article covers the following scenario:

-- Using P SKUs for typical production scenarios.
+This article describes how to purchase a Power BI Premium capacity for your organization.
+The article covers using P SKUs for typical production scenarios.
 P SKUs require a monthly or yearly commitment, and are billed monthly.

 For more information about Power BI Premium, see [What is Power BI Premium?](service-premium-what-is.md).
 For current pricing and planning information, see the [Power BI pricing page](https://powerbi.microsoft.com/pricing/).
 Content creators still need a [Power BI Pro license](service-admin-purchasing-power-bi-pro.md), even if your organization uses Power BI Premium.
 Ensure you purchase at least one Power BI Pro license for your organization.